eerotal/LibreSignage/README.rst

 1. Install software needed for building LibreSignage.
-You will need the following packages: ``git, apache2, php, php-gd, pandoc, npm, make, rsvg-convert, inkscape``.
-All other packages except *npm* can be installed from the distribution repos by running ``sudo apt update && sudo apt install -y git apache2 php php-gd pandoc make librsvg2-bin inkscape``.
-You can install  NPM by following the instructions on the `node.js website <https://nodejs.org/en/download/package-manager/>`_.
+You will need the following packages: ``git, apache2, php, php-gd, pandoc, npm, make, rsvg-convert``.
+All other packages except *npm* can be installed from the distribution repos by running ``sudo apt update && sudo apt install -y git apache2 php php-gd pandoc make librsvg2-bin``.
+You can install NPM by following the instructions on the
+   `node.js website <https://nodejs.org/en/download/package-manager/>`_.

    * If you want to enable video thumbnail generation, you need to install